coryalder/Later/README.md

     later.wait() // while the async operation is completing, let's chill for up to 3s

+A delay timeout of 0 means wait forever.

 ## Installation

 ### Swift Package Manager